 Use Adjustment Layers to bump up the colour in this photo.

-Adjust highlights, mid-tones and shadows with a Levels Adjustment Layer.
+Adjust White Point and Black Point with a Levels Adjustment Layer.

 Blending Adjustment Layers

-Use a gradient on an Adjustment Layers and a blend mode to colourize the front of the car.
+Use a gradient on Colour Fill Adjustment Layer and a blend mode to colourize the front of the car.